uorocketry/rocket-ground-station/README.md

 `git clone`

-Load this folder in your preferred Java IDE (ex.
-Eclipse).
+Import this as a Gradle project in your preferred IDE.

-Add the libraries from `libs`

 Setup the labels as described above.

 Run `Main.java`

+Build with `./gradlew build`

 # Simulation